Teaching English to Speakers of Other Languages (TESOL) Concentration

 Area Coordinator: Dr. Solveig Bosse (email@example.com)

-The Linguistics and the TESOL concentrations in ECU’s English Department prepare professionals for career opportunities in both the public and private sectors, including teaching and training (junior and four-year colleges and English as a Foreign Language overseas), teaching English for Specific Purposes (e.g. language training for foreign-born employees, such as business English), and teaching and training in North Carolina public schools by those who already hold teacher licensure in other areas of expertise, among others.
+The TESOL concentration in ECU’s English Department prepare professionals for career opportunities in both the public and private sectors, including teaching and training (junior and four-year colleges and English as a Foreign Language overseas), teaching English for Specific Purposes (e.g. language training for foreign-born employees, such as business English), and teaching and training in North Carolina public schools by those who already hold teacher licensure in other areas of expertise, among others.

-Delivered by a team of specialists in applied linguistics/TESOL, discourse analysis, and sociolinguistics, our Linguistics and TESOL curricula provide comprehensive training that meets the demand for competent professionals in the fields.
-The Linguistics and TESOL concentrations are designed to meet the needs of both working professionals and full-time students, and feature both online courses and campus evening courses.
+Delivered by a team of specialists in TESOL, linguistics, discourse analysis, and sociolinguistics, our TESOL curriculum provides comprehensive training that meets the demand for competent professionals in the fields.
+The TESOL concentration is designed to meet the needs of both working professionals and full-time students, and features both online courses and campus courses.

-Our Linguistics and TESOL graduate students organize the annual TALGS (TESOL and Applied Linguistics Graduate Students) conference, which provides graduate students and TESL/TEFL professionals a forum to showcase their research and teaching practices.
+Our TESOL graduate students help organize the annual TALGS (TESOL and Applied Linguistics Graduate Students) conference, which provides graduate students and TESOL/TEFL professionals a forum to showcase their research and teaching practices.